nikhilsbhat/plugins/README.md

 	* promotion of IAC from one environment to another `knife dengine env promote`.
 	...and many more

-read this document to understand this plugun better.

-It helps in creating loadbalancer in AWS, storing its value in chef.
-It helps in creating custom images using Packer, for this I have used [packer-config](https://github.com/ianchesal/packer-config) this packer blend plugin help in creating custom image.

 ## Download

     Since a custom gem is not built for this yet, if one has to use this plugins